On September 14th, 1997 Mr. Rogers was honored with a Lifetime Achievement Award at the Daytime Emmys.

 The words alone carry weight but it was the context that made them immortal.

-Fred Rodgers sought the medium of television in order to inculcate children with a message of care, love, understanding, and acceptance.
+Fred Rogers sought the medium of television in order to inculcate children with a message of care, love, understanding, and acceptance.
 Now, he was being recognized once again by the same institution that celebrated and validated the kinds of programming he had hoped to prevent.

 He stood in front of an audience of people who made a career out of pretending to be someone else.
 They did this so well that long ago they forgot just who they were.